-When I received great bottle Woodbridge Moscato Wine 2012 from Woodbridge Winery.
-I had to laugh because I had been exploring Moscato wines of late.
+When I received this great bottle Woodbridge Moscato Wine from Woodbridge Winery, I had to laugh because I had been exploring Moscato wines of late.
 Included with the wine was a Popsicle kit and a recipe for Melon Mint Wine-sicles.
 I love it.
-I decided to split the experience into two, a post about the wine and a later post about the recipe using the wine.
+I decided to split the experience into two, a post about the wine, and a later post about the recipe using the wine.
 So let me tell you about the wine and winery.

 From there, Robert’s parents strongly encouraged him to explore the local fledgling wine industry.
 After graduating from Stanford University and completing a crash course in viticulture at the University of California/Berkeley, Robert proceeded to immerse himself in all aspects of the wine industry.
 He ultimately established vineyards and wineries in Napa, Lodi California along with sourcing the best quality grapes from other wine regions around the world.

 From that point on Robert Mondavi set out to accomplish his goal, a desire to put great fruit-focused everyday drinking California wines on every table in the US.